doubtfire-lms/doubtfire.io/guides/staff/enrol-manage-students.md

 # View or Change Student Allocation

 The student class/tutorial allocation is listed in the "tutorial" column, with a dropdown box highlighting the currently assigned tutorial code.
-For example, in the image above, student_23 is enrollde in LA1-01 (Lab 1).
+For example, in the image above, student_23 is enrolled in LA1-01 (Lab 1).

 To change this allocation, simply select the dropdown box and change the tutorial to one of the options presented: